ernest0507/LAMBA_Team-22/docs/user-acceptance-tests.md

 - If there are no records, the application shows a clear empty state.
 - The application does not freeze or crash when opening the timeline.

-**Assignment 5 execution results:** To be executed during the Assignment 5 customer UAT session.
+**Assignment 5 execution results:** Passed

 **Customer comments or observed issues:** From the user side, everything is clear and intuitive

-**Resulting PBIs or issues:** No follow-up PBI or issue was created because the customer accepted the statistics flow during UAT.
+**Resulting PBIs or issues:** No follow-up PBI or issue was created because the customer accepted the Vehicle Event Timeline flow during UAT